We are back, El Rushbo, having more fun than a human being should be allowed to have with half my brain tied behind my back, just to make it fair.

 Hello.

-Hello, I'd like to thank you for taking my call today.
+I'd like to thank you for taking my call today.

 You bet, sir.

-I think you did an excellent job uh of explaining phase one of Obama's plan to protect Hillary Clinton.
+I think you did an excellent job of explaining phase one of Obama's plan to protect Hillary Clinton.

-Somewhere in the White House, closed door, no recording devices, we'll be in meeting with the president, the attorney general, and Secretary Clinton.
+Phase two is the big somewhere in the White House, closed door, no recording devices, will be a meeting with the president, the Attorney General, and Secretary Clinton.

 Does she still run for president in this scenario?